parku8it/TheMossProject/README.md

 # Versioning
 The program also increases version every build, so I can know if I uploaded the right version here or for my friends.
+I did this using with the build.rs in project root.

 # Free to use btw do WHATEVER with it i dont care